GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ## Project Overview
 This project seeks to identify any correlation between ∆ daily inoculation rates and ∆ twitter sentiment surrounding COVID-19.
+The reason why this topic was selected is because it is a very relevant topic in today's world causing a global pandemic crisis.

   - Data Sources: [Twitter](https://www.trackmyhashtag.com/blog/free-twitter-datasets/) | [CDC](https://covid.cdc.gov/covid-data-tracker/#datatracker-home)